Madison YorkMercury Staff

 “Companies are shifting over to telemedicine as their primary source of physician care, so (it’s) just kind of lowering the cost basically,” Ketsler said.
 “The caveat is that telemedicine is especially popular for psychiatry.
 It’s not as beneficial if you have a sore throat.”

-Though use of TAO at UTD is still in its infancy, Cannici said he’s hopeful it will help reduce waitlists and allow students to get the help and assistance they need, with psychiatric services continuing to be prescribed on an individual basis.
+Though use of TAO at UTD is still in its infancy, Cannici said he’s hopeful it will allow students to get the help and assistance they need, with counseling services continuing to be prescribed on an individual basis.

 “Now, it’s too early — we don’t really have a sense of how students are responding to it, since we’ve just started to implement it.
 We’re really interested in feedback from students, and how helpful they find it,” Cannici said.
 “If they get what they need from that, maybe they don’t need anything else.
 But I would say most students would prefer some sort of in-person contact, whether that’s individual counseling, group counseling or workshops.”